jonnonz1/nz-statute-book/acts/public/1989/banking-prudential-supervision-act-1989.md

 (1) In this Act, unless the context otherwise requires,—
   - **bank note** or means any negotiable instrument used or circulated, or intended for use or circulation, as currency
   - **banking group** has the meaning given to it in the Orders in Council made under section 81
-  - **clearing house** means a person that provides clearing or settlement services for a payment system
   - **Deputy Chief Executive** means, if 1 person is appointed under this Act as the Deputy Governor of the Bank, that person, and if 2 persons are appointed under this Act as Deputy Governors of the Bank, the Deputy Governor designated by the Board as the Deputy Chief Executive
   - **Deputy Governor** means, if 1 person is appointed under this Act as the Deputy Governor of the Bank, that person, and if 2 persons are appointed under this Act as Deputy Governors, each of those persons
-  - **designated payment system** has the meaning set out in section 156L
+  - **designated settlement system** has the meaning set out in section 156M
   - **director** , except in relation to the Bank, means— (a) a person occupying the position of director by whatever name called:
     (b) in the case of an entity that does not have directors as such, any trustee, manager, or other person who acts in relation to that entity in the same or a similar fashion as a director would act were that entity a company incorporated in New Zealand under the Companies Act 1993